EBIO5460Fall2025/class-materials/10_2_sampling_distribution.md

     ## [1] 132

 This is a population statistic.
-The prevalence of the pathogen is another characteristic of this population; it is also a population statistic.
+The prevalence of the pathogen is another characteristic of this population; it’s also a population statistic.
 The pathogen prevalence of the population is

 ``` r